You must comply with New York State Police policy which requires all members to present a uniform appearance at all times.

 Body piercing(s) and/or body art: Body piercing(s) and/or body art shall not be visible while a member is in uniform or other business attire.

-Candidates with obvious visible tattoos on their head, elbow, forearm, wrist, hand or fingers, with the exception of a single band tattoo, no more than 3/8 inch in width, on one finger, will not be permitted to participate in Trooper Candidate Processing.
-Please review the deferment request section.
+Candidates with obviously visible tattoos on their head, elbow, forearm, wrist, hand, or fingers will be permitted to participate in Trooper Candidate Processing.

-All other candidates will be screened during processing, at which time a determination will be made as to whether an applicant is in violation of the policy.
+All candidates will be screened during processing.
+A determination will be made as to whether an applicant is in violation of the current NYSP tattoo policy.
 If a candidate is found to be in violation, the person will have the option of having the tattoo or the visible portion, removed at their own expense.
-If a candidate expresses a willingness to have this done, their application will be placed on hold until the process is completed.

 The images below provide a guide to the fit of the New York State Police short sleeve uniform shirt.
 In general, tattoos on the upper arm that are at least two inches from the bone of the elbow typically meet the tattoo policy.
 A final determination will be made at processing.